Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 To enable basic **Ansible Vault** integration working, a passphrase needs to be provided to Ansible process to make encryption/decryption working.

-The most two basic options are:

-1. Input manually a password on each ansible-playbook run with `--ask-vault-pass`:
+There are different ways to configure the vault, from providing the password manually on each ansible-playbook run using the `--ask-vault-pass` flag (example below), to more advanced scenarios.
     ```bash
     ansible-playbook --ask-vault-pass playbooks/acs.yml
     ```

+While we recommend to refer to the official Ansible documentation to properly configure Ansible vault (@gionn add the link); below a basic configuration that will help you in quickly installing Alfresco.

-2. Configure a password in a file (e.g. `~/.vault_pass.txt`) and set an env var with that location.
+- Configure a password in a file (e.g. `~/.vault_pass.txt`) and set an env var with that location.

     Optionally you can autogenerate a strong password with:

     ```bash